 - Frequently Asked Questions >

-- FAQ: Replica Sets and Replication in MongoDB
+- FAQ: Replication and Replica Sets

 This document answers common questions about database replication in MongoDB.